Impact of Federal Budget Sequestration on Sponsored Projects

 National Science Foundation

 The National Science Foundation issued Important Notice No. 133: Impact of FY 2013 Sequestration Order on NSF Awards on February 27, 2013.
-This notice to presidents of universities and colleges and heads of other NSF awardee institutions includes the following statement.

 Other Agencies